Contents

 Day 1: Musée du Louvre > Musée Rodin > Musée d’Orsay > Centre Pompidou

-(Especially Wed – Fri as the museum may close at 9-11 pm, that gives more time to use the Museum Pass)
+(Especially Wed – Fri as the museum may close at 9-11 pm, which gives more time to use the Museum Pass)

 Day 2: Versailles, or any other museums of your choice on the list.